-Overall, \$52,007 was removed from the 34.5kV FBR Plan.
+Overall, \$69,936 was removed from the 34.5kV FBR Plan per K.S.A.
+66-101f(a).
 The summary is shown in Exhibit 3-B, page 8.
 The detailed listings of the aforementioned items by GL account and the corresponding adjustments performed can be found in Exhibit 9 attached to the Application in the instant Docket.

 Q. You have explained how the historical overall system (i.e., transmission and distribution) costs were adjusted in accordance with the 34.5kV FBR Plan Protocols.
-Next, please describe how the adjusted system-wide financial results were allocated to the 34.5kV subtransmission system to arrive at Southern Pioneer's 34.5kV FBR Plan Revenue Requirement that includes only those costs which are associated with the Company's 34.5kV sub-transmission facilities.
+Next, please describe how the adjusted system-wide financial results were allocated to the 34.5kV subtransmission system to arrive at Southern Pioneer's 34.5kV FBR Plan Revenue